MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-manage-registry-options.md

 1. If you have deployed multiple provisioning agents, apply this registry change to all agents for consistency.

 ## Configure referral chasing
-By default, the Microsoft Entra provisioning Agent does not chase [referrals](/windows/win32/ad/referrals).
+By default, the Microsoft Entra provisioning agent does not chase [referrals](/windows/win32/ad/referrals).
 You may want to enable referral chasing, to support certain HR inbound provisioning scenarios such as:
 * Checking uniqueness of UPN across multiple domains
 * Resolving cross-domain manager references